 More serious problems can include seizures, confusion, near-fainting, slow heart rate and shallow breathing.

-Codeine is not ideal for long-term use.
+It is not ideal to buy codeine for long-term use.
 It may become habit forming and cause mental dependence.
 Some withdrawal symptoms may be experienced, which is why people are advised to slowly wean them off the drug.

 If any of the following occurs, let your doctor know immediately:

 Side Effects of Codeine